PROTECTING NEW ART PURCHASES

 - Artist Resume and Biographical Information

-Always maintain current updated information about the artists whose work
+Always maintain current updated information about the artists whose work your have purchased.

 - Artist Statement